 State government, through Heritage Tasmania, has three main roles: coordinating historic heritage strategy, policy and activity for the Minister and the State Government; supporting the Tasmanian Heritage Council to implement the Historic Cultural Heritage Act 1995; and facilitating the development of the historic heritage sector.

 Tasmanian Heritage Council

-The Tasmanian Heritage Council implements statutory requirements under the Historic Cultural Heritage Act 1995 including the registering of new places of state heritage significance on the Tasmanian Heritage Register, and managing works to those places in conjunction with local government
+The Tasmanian Heritage Council implements statutory requirements under the Historic Cultural Heritage Act 1995, including the registering of new places of state heritage significance on the Tasmanian Heritage Register, and managing works to those places in conjunction with local government.